 Lazy Pierogi Casserole with Sauerkraut and Apple (aka Lazy Perogies) has all the flavor of a delicious perogy, but with a quick, easy, and healthier spin!

-Once the familiar crisp chill of autumn settles in, my mom eases back into her routine of making big traditional comfort meals for our Sunday suppers, instead of casual dinners cooked on the grill.
+Once the crisp chill of autumn settles in, my mom eases back into her routine of making big traditional comfort meals for our Sunday suppers, instead of casual dinners cooked on the grill.

-For the same number of servings, the original recipe for Lazy Pierogies has more noodles than my version, and if you can believe it, a lot more butter too (up to 1 1/2 sticks or 12 tablespoons!).
+For the same number of servings, my mom’s Lazy Pierogi Casserole recipe has more noodles than my version.
+And if you can believe it, her version has a lot more butter too (up to 1 1/2 sticks or 12 tablespoons!).
 I’m all about the butter, but that’s excessive to the point of being ridiculous.

 - I used less noodles, and then to bulk the dish up with minimal calories, I added fresh cabbage.

 - I took out the brown sugar (the amount that the original recipe calls for is outrageous).
-To provide a much more balanced subtle amount of sweetness, I used a lot less sweetener (I chose maple syrup instead of brown sugar) along with an apple.
+To provide a much more balanced subtle amount of sweetness, I used a lot less sweetener (I chose maple syrup instead of brown sugar), along with an apple.

 It might be hard to believe, but this dish was every bit as delicious as the original version.
 And my mom actually asked me for the recipe!

 According to Wikipedia, “Pierogi are small enough to be served several or many at a time, so the plural form of the word is usually used when referring to this dish.
 In Polish pierogi is actually the plural, pieróg being singular.”

-- 12 oz egg noodles
+- 12 ounces egg noodles

-- 1 lb button mushrooms, sliced
+- 1 pound button mushrooms sliced

-- 1¼ lbs green cabbage, thinly sliced
+- 1 1/4 pounds green cabbage thinly sliced

-- 1 large onion, thinly sliced
+- 1 large onion thinly sliced

 - 4 tablespoons fresh lemon juice